Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/free-response-primer.md

 ---

 # II.
-Inference
+Inference: Confidence Intervals

-## Problem 1: One-Sample Confidence Interval for Population Mean
+## Problem 1: One-Sample T-Interval for Population Mean

 Activity trackers are electronic devices that people wear to record physical activity.
 Researchers wanted to estimate the mean number of steps taken on a typical workday for people working in New York City who wear such trackers.
 A random sample of 61 people working in New York City who wear an activity tracker was selected.
 The number of steps taken on a typical workday for each person in the sample was recorded.
 The mean was 9,797 steps and the standard deviation was 2,313 steps.